DallanQ/lotr_journeys_in_middle_earth/QA.md

 [can-i-use-all-4-prepped-cards-in-a-turn](https://boardgamegeek.com/thread/2507527/can-i-use-all-4-prepped-cards-in-a-turn)

-> If I have 4 prepped cards that each give me many Strike.
-Can I use all of them in an attack and add the hits together or is there some limit?
+> If a player has 4 prepped cards that each gives him/her many Strikes.
+Can the player use all of them in an attack and add the hits together or are there some limits?

 Yes, that is allowed.